tonymcallister/Predictive_Repo/README.md

 # TAR Prediction

 This repository contains files for the project TAR Predictor (TARP).
-TARP aims to c

 ## Table of Contents
 1. [Endgoal.md](#Endgoal)